Methanol as a Marine Fuel

 Methanex and our subsidiary Waterfront Shipping (WFS) have been supporting the development of methanol as a marine fuel technology since 2013 and demonstrating the feasibility and safety of methanol as a marine fuel since 2016.

 Feasibility in our own ships – WFS began supporting MAN Energy Solutions’ development of dual-fuel engine technology in 2013.
-WFS has been operating methanol dual-fueled ships since 2016, accumulating more than 130,000 operating hours while running on methanol.
-By January 2023, approximately 60% (18 vessels) of our operating fleet will be dual-fuel vessels.
+WFS has been operating methanol dual-fueled ships since 2016, accumulating more than 200,000 operating hours while running on methanol.
+By the end of 2023, more than 60% (19 vessels) of our operating fleet are dual-fuel vessels.
+For additional information, please visit the Waterfront Shipping website.

 Supporting the transition to net-zero emissions – In February 2023, the dual-fuel vessel Cajun Sun, operated by WFS and chartered from MOL, completed the first-ever net-zero voyage fuelled by bio-methanol.
 By blending ISCC-certified bio-methanol that has negative carbon intensity with natural gas-based methanol, net-zero greenhouse gas emissions on a lifecycle basis were achieved for the 18-day trans-Atlantic voyage.
 This innovative fuel solution, produced at our ISCC-certified plant in Geismar, offers shipping companies the ability to achieve net-zero carbon emissions today, supporting the industry’s transition to a low-carbon future.